Ever had an exciting e-mail land in your inbox? Is it real? Is it safe? Sally Davies shares the tricks phishers use to stop you getting caught.

-We all like to think that we are smart but even the smartest of us can fall foul of this criminal behaviour.
+We all like to think that we are smart but even the smartest of us can fall foul of this criminal behavior.
 It’s just too easy.
 Many of these emails can look very realistic.
 I tend to receive one phishing email at least once per week.
 Luckily, I am yet to be conned by one because I follow a few simple rules.
 These rules I will share with you now.
 (Drum-roll please).

 Seems obvious.
 As mentioned in my previous post (have a read), always check who the email is from by clicking on the “from” address.
 If it does not look like an official email address, get rid and click on nothing.

 Does the email have any kind of link for you to click on?
 This could be just a text link (underlined) or a button asking you to verify your details.
 The button itself may tempt you.
 Official companies will never ask you to verify your details via email.
 So what do you do?
 Yes, you guessed it, ignore and get rid!

 If you are on a laptop, hover your mouse over a link and you will see its destination website address at the bottom of your screen, usually in the bottom left hand corner.
 You can use your common sense to see if it looks official or not.
 If suspicious still, you can find out the real company’s website address by googling it separately anyway.